-So the four days of gaming madness that is Essen Spiel are over for another year: 1,200 new games were released, 190,000 people crammed into the halls and I had what feels like about five hours sleep – while eating my own weight in meat and drinking a few too many beers.
+So the four days of gaming madness that were Essen Spiel 2018 are over for another year: 1,200 new games were released, 190,000 people crammed into the halls and I had what feels like about five hours sleep – while eating my own weight in meat and drinking a few too many beers.

-A full report on my trip is in the works, but for now I’m simply going to list the games I picked up over the weekend to review over the next couple of months.
+A full report on my Essen Spiel trip is in the works, but for now I’m simply going to list the games I picked up over the weekend to review over the next couple of months.
 Do bookmark this page if you’re interested, as I’ll link to the reviews from here as I post them on the site (and over at BGG).

 Overall, it seemed like a pretty average Spiel (average = great fun).
 There were plenty of interesting games, but while the number of new games keeps going up it simply seems to be adding to the mediocrity rather than increasing the level of greats, or innovative titles.
 I still lay the blame for this firmly at the door of Kickstarter: anyone can push their derivative game out the door with the greatest of ease, muddying the waters for everyone and making the gems even harder to find.

 But I digress.
 I hope to have all these reviews done before the end of the year, but I’ve said that before… And thanks to all the publishers who either gave me a big discount or gave their games for free – I couldn’t do this without your support.

 - 1906 San Francisco: City building via a card-based action selection mechanism, but in a small box.

 - 5 Colors: Great little majorities card game from Japon Brand.

 - Adios Calavera expansions: A three-player board, plus two more expansions, to add to the brilliant base game.

 - Color Monster: A children’s game encouraging your kids to talk about their emotions.